stefoxp/knowledge/Linguaggi/python_testing_with_pytest.md

 ### Understanding pytest Configuration Files

-- **pytest.ini**: is the primary pytest configuration file that allows you to change default behavior.
+- `pytest.ini` is the primary pytest configuration file that allows you to change default behavior.
-- **conftest.py**: is a local plugin to allow hook functions and fixtures for the directory where the conftest.py file exists and all subdirectories.
+- `conftest.py` is a local plugin to allow hook functions and fixtures for the directory where the `conftest.py` file exists and all subdirectories.
-- **__init__.py**: into every test subdirectory, this file allows you to have identical test filenames in multiple test directories.
+- `__init__.py` into every test subdirectory, this file allows you to have identical test filenames in multiple test directories.

-If you use **tox**: tox.ini
+If you use **tox** `tox.ini`

 If you want to distribute a Python package:

-- **setup.cfg**: is a file that's also in ini file format and affects the behavior of setup.py
+- `setup.cfg` is a file that's also in ini file format and affects the behavior of `setup.py`

 Regardless of which file you put your pytest configuration in, the format will mostly be the same.